 O most righteous sage!

 What would you ask of me?”

 “I need nothing !

 The only thing that I, perhaps, may seek is that I may not lack for water wherever I am, since I travel in wild and inaccessible places.”

 Lord replied ..“Granted!”

-He dresses himself as an ugly looking chandala in dirtiest clothes and arrives before the Rishi along with a stray dog .
-The Rishi is in disguist looking at the person.
-He follows the Rishi and pleads him to take the divine water he is carrying from his deerskin container.
+He dresses himself as an ugly looking chandala in dirtiest clothes.
+He arrives before the Sage along with a stray dog .
+The Sage is in disgust looking at the him .
+Indira who is in disguise follows the Sage pleading him to take the water he is carrying from the deerskin container.

 Uttang Rishi is surprised by this miraculous disappearance of the chandala .
-He thought , clearly, he could not really be a chandala but some divinity sent by LORD as a test.
-Uttang felt dejected about the possibility of having failed the Lord, when Lord Krishna appeared before him.
+He recollects the entire episode and confirms he could not really be a chandala but some divinity sent by LORD as a test.
+Uttang felt dejected about the possibility of having failed the Lord.

-Lord Krishna smiled and said, “O Sage!
-I asked Indra to give you divine nectar and make you immortal.
+“O Sage!
+I asked Indra to give you the divine nectar and make you immortal.
 Indra was hesitant saying that Amrit was not for normal human beings.
-I told that you were a realised soul and deserved immortality.
+But I insisted that were a realised soul and deserved immortality.

 Merely knowing that LORD resides in everyone does not fulfill one’s status of being a devotee but practicing it in real life and treating everyone with respect and dignity is what is essential.